 These limits don't apply to garnishments for unpaid tax debts, bankruptcy court orders, child or spousal support, or voluntary wage assignments.

-If the Wage Garnishment Presents a Hardship
+When Wage Garnishment Is a Hardship

-The wage garnishment amount could still be so high that it leaves you unable to afford the basic living expenses.
+Even though there's a limit to how much your wages can be garnished, the amount could still be so high that it leaves you unable to afford the basic living expenses.
 If this is true, you may be able to file a claim of exemption to reduce the wage garnishment amount.